mikeytown2/masternode/stake/energi.md

     denyhosts_unblock YOUR.DESKTOP.IP.ADDRESS

-Replace "YOUR.DESKTOP.IP.ADDRESS" with the nubers found on http://ipinfo.io/ip
+Replace "YOUR.DESKTOP.IP.ADDRESS" with the numbers found on http://ipinfo.io/ip

 </details>